 Second Source: Whenever possible, this solution was manufactured from a second set of concentrates in our manufacturing facility

 Typically, this is the same starting material since most of our raw starting materials are fixed.
-The chemistries we choose are primarily based upon starting material considerations (purity, safety, availability, ease of use, etc.) as well as ISO Guide 34 compliance.
-In order to produce an ISO Guide 34 compliant standard, we must assess and incorporate uncertainties due to stability and homogeneity into the certified uncertainty.
+The chemistries we choose are primarily based upon starting material considerations (purity, safety, availability, ease of use, etc.) as well as ISO 17034 compliance.
+In order to produce an ISO 17034 compliant standard, we must assess and incorporate uncertainties due to stability and homogeneity into the certified uncertainty.
 Any change in starting materials warrants new stability and homogeneity studies to ensure that the new chemistry is not unstable/inhomogeneous.
-In short, having multiple raw starting materials for individual products is not cost-effective, and is not a requirement based upon commonly accepted definitions.
+In short, having multiple raw starting materials for individual products is not cost-effective, and is not a requirement based upon commonly-accepted definitions.